 All employees are expected to maintain standards of conduct suitable and acceptable to the work environment.
 Disciplinary action, including dismissal, may be imposed for unacceptable conduct.
 Examples of unacceptable conduct include, but are not limited to:

-- Falsification of time sheets, personnel records or other institutional records.
+- Falsification of military records, time sheets, personnel records or other institutional records.

 - Neglect of duties.

 - Smoking anywhere except in designated smoking areas.

 - Gambling or participating in lotteries or any other games of chance on the premises at any time.